Audio/MIDI multitrack recording software

 A track's file history

-• A message box pops up on tapping a file, and you can choose whether you want to open it in the current track or in a new one.
+• When you tap a file, a message box appears so you can choose whether to open it in the current track or in a new one.

 Editors

-• The mode buttons in the bottom-left corner of an editor aren't available.
-A selector appears on touching an editor for about half a second (you can set this delay time in the Preferences window).
-You can pick an action by moving your finger in that direction (left, right, up or down).
+• The mode buttons in the editor's bottom-left corner aren't available.
+A mode selector appears when you touch the editor for about half a second (you can adjust this delay in the Preferences window).
+Move your finger in the desired direction (left, right, up or down) to select an action.

 • Selected parts can be moved directly.
-Touch handles appear near the edges of the editor when small items like notes or dots are selected, so you can move them easily.
-The duration of notes can be changed using a touch handle as well.
+Touch handles appear near the edges of small items like notes or dots to make them easier to drag.
+You can also change a note's duration using a touch handle.

 • You can scroll an editor horizontally using one finger.
-Scrolling vertically works too where applicable.
-With a multitouch screen you can zoom horizontally using two fingers as well.
-With a multi-touch screen the pianoroll, score and audio editors can be zoomed vertically using two fingers.
+Vertical scrolling works too, where applicable.
+With a multi-touch screen, you can zoom horizontally using two fingers.
+In the pianoroll, score, and audio editors, you can also zoom vertically using two fingers.

-• While moving the start or end of a selected part you can zoom in by moving your finger down (to the bottom of the screen).
-The editor will zoom in until you release your finger again.
-You can use this feature to accurately set start/end points without having to actually zoom in and out again.
+• While adjusting the start or end of a selected part, zoom in by moving your finger down (towards the bottom of the screen).
+The editor zooms in until you release your finger again.
+This helps set start/end points precisely without manually zooming.

-• A copy of part of the editor appears above the editor while lassoing notes so you can see the part covered by your finger.
+• When lassoing notes, a copy of the lassoed area appears above the editor so you can see what your finger is covering.

-• There's a semi-transparent "touchthumb" on the editor itself which can be used to move the needle.
-The time line bar above the editor can't be used with touch.
-Doubletapping the touchthumb starts the transport, tap-and-drag starts cycling.
+• A semi-transparent "touchthumb" appears on the editor for moving the needle.
+The timeline bar above the editor cannot be used with touch.
+Double-tapping the touchthumb starts playback.
+Tap-and-drag activates cycling.

-• The SEL ALL button is replaced with a SEL button which pops up a menu with various options to select a part, play it cycling or stretch it.
+• The SEL ALL button is replaced by a SEL button, which opens a menu with options to select a part, play it in a loop, or stretch it.

 Mode selector (pianoroll)